emguy/Cat-Clicker/README.md

 # Cat-Clicker

-This is another udacity's JavaScript project
+This is a very simple project --- a playground for knowout.js.